Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Reconstructing attenuated Lyman- emission lines

 The IGM transmission curves used to train the \igmz and \igm models are described in detail in \cite{Byrohl2020,Byrohl_21}.
-These are computed in the IllustrisTNG100 simulation \citep{Naiman_2018,Nelson_2019,Marinacci_2018,Pillepich_2018,Springel_2018}.
-The \lya radiative transfer was computed using an updated version of the code \texttt{ILTIS} \citep{Behrens_2019,Byrohl2020,Byrohl_21}.
-An IGM transmission curve is obtained for every halo heavier than $5\times10^9 M_{\odot}$ in 1000 different lines of sight.
-This analysis was performed in six redshift snapshots at $z=$0.0, 1.0, 2.0, 3.0, 4.0 and 5.0.
+These were computed within the TNG100 simulation \citep{Naiman_2018,Nelson_2019,Marinacci_2018,Pillepich_2018,Springel_2018}.
+The \lya radiative transfer was calculated using an updated version of the \texttt{ILTIS} code \citep{Behrens_2019,Byrohl2020,Byrohl_21}.
+For each halo more massive than $5\times10^9 M_{\odot}$, transmission curves were obtained along 1000 random sightlines, at six redshift snapshots ($z=0.0,\,1.0,\,2.0,\,3.0,\,4.0,\,5.0$).
+These lines of sight integrate the neutral hydrogen optical depth from the halo radius ($\sim 1\,$cMpc) out to tens of cMpc.
+This integration path ensures that it covers a sufficient distance for the Hubble flow to shift the \Lya emission out of resonance, thereby capturing all the relevant attenuation produced by neutral hydrogen in the IGM.

-\zelda includes three models based on artificial neural networks.
-For all of them, the input contains an observed \lya line profile.
-The models \igmz and \igm take into account the IGM attenuation and provide an unattenuated best-fitting shell model. \igmz is conceived as a model with the IGM redshift evolution of IllustrisTNG100.
-Meanwhile, \igm is built to be redshift independent.
-The third model, \noigm, does not consider the IGM and fits a shell model directly to the observed line profile.
+\zelda incorporates three models based on artificial neural networks (ANNs).
+Each model takes as input an observed \lya line profile.
+Both \igmz and \igm account for IGM attenuation and aim to recover the unattenuated best-fitting shell model. \igmz is trained to capture the redshift evolution of the IGM according to TNG100, while \igm is constructed to be redshift-independent.
+These two models therefore complement each other when measuring redshift-dependent properties.
+The third model, \noigm, completely ignores IGM effects and fits a shell model directly to the observed line profile.